MatteuSan/himig/specs/index.md

 ### Framework Agnostic
 Whether you're rendering HTML from the server using server-side code, or you're rendering client-side interfaces using Javascript, the design system should be able to cater to different tech stacks.

-### For Growtopians
-The design system should be able to cater experiences that are tailored fit for Growtopians.
-It should provide specifications on how to handle Growtopia-specific data like item sprites, typography, and workflow.

-Now, are you ready to start working with Gaia?
+Now, are you ready to start working with Himig?
 Click [here](getting-started/setup.md) to get started!